tsypuk/webapp/README.md

 # webapp
-Professional Java Web Applications 2015year
+# Professional Java Web Applications by Nichilas S.Williams 2015
+All chapters are created with separate branches:
+TODO - add the full list of created branches with links